Adding EasyDNS as a Secondary DNS Server

 DNSimple configuration is successful

 It can take up to one hour for the first zone transfer.
-To check if your secondary is configured correctly, select the Tools tab, then check the zone file.
+To check if your secondary is configured correctly, select the DNS Settings tab, then click on zone cache.
+The link shows you what EasyDNS is currently storing in its cache for your zone.
+This should match your DNS records at DNSimple for all supported record types.

 DNSimple configuration is successful